Answer:

 A provisional license may be granted to a person who has completed the education and pre-professional requirements as specified in the law and who presents evidence to the Board of intent to take an examination approved by the board.

 For students pursuing their Registered Dietitian credential, you must provide a copy of transcripts, a verification statement from your academic program, a verification statement from your supervised practice program, and your Eligibility Email from the Commission on Dietetic Registration, indicating you are approved to take the R.D. exam.
-Provisional licensees will also be required to work under the supervision of a licensed dietitian/nutritionist or licensed nutritionist and must provide a completed Form B2 upon application.
+Provisional licensees will also be required to work under the supervision of an NC licensed dietitian/nutritionist or licensed nutritionist and must provide a completed Form B2 upon application.